Web

 SKILL.md

-This skill is for agents running on **sandboxed remote machines** (cloud VMs, CI, coding agents) that need to control a browser.
-Install `browser-use` and drive a cloud browser — no local Chrome needed.
+This skill is for agents running on **sandboxed remote machines** (cloud VMs, CI, coding agents) that need to control a headless browser.

 ## Prerequisites